emsansone/MRF/README.md

 In order to run it:

 1. Compile using Visual Studio (version >= 2012)

 2. Add in the same folder of the final executable the files "Parameters.txt" and "exiftool.exe"

-For report any bug, send an email to e.sansone@unitn.it
+Send an email to e.sansone@unitn.it with comments/suggestions/bugs!

+ATTENTION:
+- This package is free for academic usage.
+You can run it at your own risk.
+For other purposes, please contact me.

+- If you use this software, please cite the reference paper